 1. Find a Firewood Seller You Can Trust

 Obviously, you’re buying in bulk because you want a lot of wood.
-But it’s crucial that you resist the urge to buy from the company that promises the most wood at the lowest price.
-At least resist it long enough to do some research on the business first.
+But you must resist the urge to buy from the company that promises the most wood at the lowest price.
+At least resist it long enough to research the business first.

-That’s why you should have a healthy skepticism and do your own research rather than taking a company at face value.
-If an offer seems too good to be true, then it very likely is.
+That’s why you should have a healthy skepticism and do your research rather than taking a company at face value.
+If an offer seems too good to be true, it likely is.

 Your research doesn’t need to take long.
 It can be as simple as checking off these items: